Curslo/Curslo/Readme.md

 # Hi there! 👋 I'm Richard Kisivii

 Welcome to my GitHub profile!
-I'm a passionate **Software Engineer** specializing in **full-stack development** with a focus on building scalable and maintainable applications.
+I'm a passionate **Software Engineer** specializing in **full-stack development** focusing on building scalable and maintainable applications.

 ## 🚀 About Me
 - 🔨 I love working with **Node.js, TypeScript, React, Prisma, PostgreSQL**